March 12th, 2015 | Julia Braime

 11am till 3pm

-We’re giving away up to 200 free Bride To Be goody bags, filled with glossy magazines, treats from Brides Up North, exclusive offers and some little pressies from our sponsors John Lewis, Amanda Wyatt, Yorkshire Bride and Love Hearts.
+We’re giving away up to 200 free Bride To Be goody bags, filled with glossy magazines, treats from Brides Up North, exclusive offers and some little pressies from our sponsors at House Of Fraser, Unveiled Magazine, Belle Bridal Magazine, Yorkshire Bride and Love Hearts.
 As demand is high, to pick up your VIP bag all you need to do is pre-register using the form below.

 While stocks last.

-We would love to welcome new exhibitors to the Brides Up North family in 2014 and 2015.
+We would love to welcome new exhibitors to the Brides Up North family in 2015.
 We are now accepting exhibitor bookings for all of our fabulous luxury wedding exhibitions across three regions.

 December 19th, 2013 | Julia Braime